mhsultan-1998/Hospital_Nursing_Intervention_Pilot_Program/README.md

 July 2023

+NEU Course DA 5020 project:

-Partner project where we analyzed SQL databases and provided summary statistics to determine which hospitals need more nurses.
+Team project (2) where we analyzed SQL databases and provided summary statistics to determine which hospitals need more nurses.